TransparentHealth/mu2/README.md

 The Meaningful Use (MU2) Repository of Useful Information
 =========================================================

-Last Updated September 30, 2013 by A. Viars
+Last Updated: March 14, 2014 by A. Viars

 This repository contains information on Meaningful Use Stage 2 Certification.
 Contents include, test data, test software, links to public test tool servers,